hum8lefool/hum8lefool.github.io/_posts/2020-09-26-self-hosted-cloud-with-nextcloud.md

 `$ sudo apt-get install apache2 mariadb-server libapache2-mod-php7.4 php7.4-gd php7.4-json php7.4-mysql php7.4-curl php7.4-mbstring php7.4-intl php-imagick php7.4-xml php7.4-zip`

-**Note: Update the version of PHP for current applicable version.
-At the time of writing these instructions, PHP 7.4 version was applicable.**
+**Note: Update the version of PHP to latest version.
+At the time of writing these instructions, PHP 7.4 version was latest.**

 #### 2. Check if services are started and enabled